-This is part 2 of our three-part PCOS series.
+This is part 2 of our three-part PCOS series where we discuss acne.
 As we mentioned in part 1 (available to read here), we are lucky enough to help lots of ladies combat and manage some of their PCOS symptoms.
 One of our team members has PCOS herself, she has been exploring what is available to help women with the symptoms they have to self-manage.

 As I talked about in part 1 of this series of PCOS posts, I was first diagnosed with PCOS when I was 29.
 I’m now 40 and have been lucky enough to get support from the NHS with some of my symptoms, and have been able to find my own solutions to manage some of the others.

 Here, again, are the most common associated symptoms of PCOS:

 - Irregular periods– more or less often, or missed months

 - Hirsutism– excessive hair, often where men usually have more hair than women – READ MORE HERE IN PART 1